Get News & Updates Directly To Your Inbox

 Talk with your doctor.
 Many hospitals offer a variety of alternative treatments.

-No matter how you and your doctor decide to treat it, here’s the important thing to remember: your pain needs to be controlled in a way that is safe and effective.
-By using safety as your starting point, you’ll be able to plan ways to lessen or eliminate your pain.
+No matter how you and your doctor decide to treat your pain, here’s the important thing to remember: Your pain needs to be controlled in a safe and effective way.
+By using safety as the starting point, you’ll be able to plan ways to lessen or eliminate your pain.

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of New Mexico.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
 Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.